Volume I: The Books of the Sun and Moon

 “I don’t smell anything,” muttered the Chief, sniffing at the air.

-I reversed the rite, tracing everything back to the center of the altar.
-And that was when I saw the symbol.
+I stepped onto the platform to look more closely at the altar.
+That was when I saw the symbol.
 It still struck me cold.
 The triangle within which rested a blazing sun and a crescent moon had been carved into the stone of the altar top.

 “The Order of the Sun and Moon,” I said aloud, and which unfortunately prompted the need for an explanation.